boomerang-io/docs/flow/fundamentals/schedules.md

 ---
 title: Schedules
-order: 5
+order: 6
 ---

 # Schedules

-> **Note**: Schedules is currently in **beta**.

-A centralised place to manage all Schedules for all your Workflows in one location with the occurences of these Schedules visible on a Calendar.
+A centralised calendar assistant for your Workflows.
+A place to manage all Schedules for all your Workflows in one location.
 You can also view Schedules specific for a Workflow in the Workflow Editor Schedules tab.

 Schedules allow you to